Home | Scholarships and Bursaries

 Further details about the 11+ Scholarships and how to apply for them will be provided as part of the examination pack which is sent to all registered candidates after the registration deadline.

-In the Sixth Form there are up to five new Academic, two new Music and two new Art Scholarships available each year, each worth up to 10% of the current tuition fees.
+In the Sixth Form there are up to five new Academic, two new Art, two new Drama and two new Music Scholarships available each year, each worth up to 10% of the current tuition fees.
 There are also up to two Sixth Form Sport Scholarships available to existing pupils who have already shown a proven ability in sport and an exceptional commitment to the sporting life of the School through membership of our teams.

 Sixth Form Scholarships are awarded to existing Tormead pupils in the Summer Term of Year 10.
 Girls who have performed exceptionally well during their end of year examinations are invited to interview for the Academic Scholarships.
-Applications are also invited for both the Art and Music Scholarships.
+Applications are also invited for the Art, Drama and Music Scholarships.

 Candidates applying for an Art Scholarship must intend to study Art to at least AS Level.
 They will be invited to an interview with the Head of Art and must submit a collection of one year’s artwork and a selection of their sketch books for discussion during this interview